nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 Using the last line of code, we find that the number of riders are **1 712 446 casual riders** and **2 357 821 annual members**.

 Since the data types in R works differently than in Excel, we need to clean our data again.
 First we start by dividing the started date into its components, and then also identifying each day of the week.
-We should also re-calculate ride_length, since dplyr's time format is different than Excel's.
+We should also re-calculate ride_length, since dplyr's time format is different than Excel's, and output the value in minutes.
 The type of ride_length should then be changed to 'numeric', so that we can perform calculations on it.

 ```
 wholeyeardata$date <- as.Date(wholeyeardata$started_at)